Frequently Asked Question

 Will it hurt my cat to be groomed?

-It can hurt your cat to NOT be groomed.
-Cats that are not groomed are prone to serious matting problems, skin conditions, painful ingrown nails, and a variety of other problems that, if left unattended, can cause irreversible damage or even death.
+Grooming should be a comforting and calming experience.
+Cats should never be hurt during this process.
+Cats that are not groomed may be prone to serious matting problems, skin conditions, painful ingrown nails, and a variety of other problems that, if left unattended, can cause discomfort and sometimes irreversible damage.

-A cat that is groomed regularly (approximately every 6 weeks) will not suffer from such problems.
+A cat that is groomed regularly will not suffer from such problems.
 Because the groomer is handling the cat on a regular basis and looking over every inch of its body during each visit, health issues that may arise can be found early on, and the likelihood of effective intervention is increased.

 How long will it take for you to groom my cat?